 movie Current:550pxheightTOKENS:Vancouver Market Reports

-Current: Vancouver area Real Estate Market ranges from a Sellers Market to a Buyers Market with average of 11.8 %SOLD rate.
+Current: Vancouver area Real Estate Market ranges from a Sellers Market to a Buyers Market with an average of 6.4 %SOLD rate.
 See each city for the full details.

-Currently, the Attached Markets carry the day with 75% still increasing in Greater Vancouver (Lower Mainland) (43 of 58 Markets).
-We are forecasting a continued Seller's Market in the Attached Markets.
-We continue to analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
+Currently, the Condo Market continues to present a Cooler Market with 57% of the Greater Vancouver (Lower Mainland) now decreasing.
+At the same time, just 39% of the Townhouse Markets are increasing (11 out of 28 Markets).
+Both Markets remain to signify Buyer's "Watching and Waiting" behavior which is also seen at the end of the previous quarter.
+We are still forecasting a Buyers Market in the lower end Condo/Townhouse Markets for the foreseeable future.
+We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
 Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

 by Vancouver Market Reports.

 Which Real Estate Markets are Going Up or Down Next?

 You can follow the Market Money move from the West to the East every 2 weeks.
 Need a lesson Call 778-374-3744?

 Trying to do the math?
 STR Lesson MTI Lesson

 Now do compare the %SOLD rates to last year below!
 Archive

 Now do compare the %SOLD rates to the year 2015